Some people think on-page SEO is just throwing your keywords on the page.

 Understanding the intent behind your target keyword should dictate how you structure your page.

-For example, if you’re targeting a keyword phrase that has informational intent (how to __), then that page should educate and attempt to build rapport.
+For example, if you’re targeting a keyword phrase with informational intent (how to __), that page should educate and attempt to build rapport.

 Most searchers are not ready to buy when searching for informational keywords.

 They’re likely at the beginning of the customer journey.
 You need to be cognizant of that and structure your page as an educational resource.

 Keep in mind, this doesn’t mean you shouldn’t try to push the prospect to the next stage in the buying cycle, but you need to take baby steps.
 Lead magnets are my go-to CTA for searchers at this stage.

 8. Is your primary keyword in the title?

 While SEOs don’t agree on everything, most would have a hard time disputing that your primary keyword should be in your page’s title tag to achieve basic on-page SEO.
 If you do anything on this checklist, make sure your target keyword is in the title because it’s the most fundamental part of proper on-page SEO.

 But if on-page SEO were as simple as placing your keyword in the title, there would be many more successful SEOs.

 That’s a bare minimum on-page SEO action.